Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Broken Infrastructure

-I&I acknowledged, no study, no remediation.
+I&I acknowledged,[42] no remediation.
 New capacity consumed by rainwater.
 Bigger wet weather overflows.

 Factor 5